tonybeltramelli/Android-Wear-Permissions-Bug/README.md

 # Android-Wear-Permissions-Vulnerability

-The vulnerability was communicated to Google the 13/08/2015 [security bug report #182733](https://code.google.com/p/android/issues/detail?id=182733)
+The vulnerability was communicated to Google the 13/08/2015 [security bug report #182733](https://code.google.com/p/android/issues/detail?id=182733).

 ##Vulnerability

-The following permissions are granted to the application even when they haven't been explicitely defined in the manifest file:
+The discovered vulnerability allows the following permissions to be granted automatically to applications without the user granting them and without being explicitly defined in the manifest file:

 Protection level: normal
 - android.permission.ACCESS_NETWORK_STATE